JoyZine

 bar—excluding; except for: e.g., All, bar none.

 bar-shouldered doveGeopelia humeralis, a native pigeon.
 Notable for its hop-off call and noisy flapping of wings as it takes flight.
 Feeds on the seeds of grasses and cereal crops, and berries.
-Inhabits open eucalypt woodlands, mangroves, coastal scubs of tropical and subtropical regions, and some agricultural areas.
+Inhabits open eucalypt woodlands, mangroves, coastal scrubs of tropical and subtropical regions, and some agricultural areas.
 A familiar bird of farm-yards and fowl pens around Brisbane, and sometimes found in urban areas.
 Also known as the mangrove dove.

-bar-tailed godwitbar-tailed godwitLimosa lapponica, a large wading bird with a very distinctive long, straight beak, upturned at the end in the opposite curve to the eastern curlew.
+bar-tailed godwitLimosa lapponica, a large wading bird with a very distinctive long, straight beak, upturned at the end in the opposite curve to the eastern curlew.
 Its beak is rubbery and flexible at the tip, allowing it to open the tip of its beak in the mud, whilst keeping the rest of its beak closed.
 Like the curlew it uses its long beak to probe the sand and mud flats for prawns, pipis and marine worms.
 Tens of thousands of birds land in Australia's north-west and move around the coast of Australia, where they inhabit estuarine mudflats, beaches and mangroves.
 There appear to be two separate populations of bar-tailed godwits—one breeds in Alaska and spends the southern summer in eastern Australia and New Zealand; the other breeds in north central Siberia and migrates to Broome in north-west Australia.
 In contrast to the mottled grey upper parts of the body, the head, breast and belly of the male bar-tailed godwit are a vivid red-brown colour during breeding season.
 As the name suggests, the bar-tailed godwit has a series of grey-brown bands across its otherwise white tail feathers.

 Barak, William—the last traditional great leader of the Wurundjeri (Yarra Yarra tribe), who had lived along the Werribee River for 40,000 years prior to European settlement.
 William Barak bore witness to the signing of the 'treaty' presented by John Batman to the Woiwurrung and Bunurong elders.